 Each crossover event divides some of a chromosome’s segments into shorter segments.
 Thus, the length of a segment attributable to a specific ancestor is related to the number of ancestral generations that have intervened since that ancestor.

-The resulting alternating-parent DNA segments each consists of many millions of DNA base pairs (BP), several thousands of SNPs, and measures many tens of centiMorgans (cM) in length, a count that varies widely in differing chromosome regions, and between M/F gametes.
+The resulting alternating-parent DNA segments on an autosome each consists of many millions of DNA base pairs (BP), several thousands of SNPs, and measures many tens of centiMorgans (cM) in length, a count that varies widely in differing chromosome regions, and between M/F gametes.

-If another person shares an entire chromosome after crossover, it is likely they will be a sibling; the parent will be the CA. If the other shares a significant part of a chromoome, it is likely they will be a first cousin, and a grandparent will be the CA. The further removed in ancestry one is from the genome being matched, the smaller the segment that will be shared.
+If two persons share an entire chromosome after crossover, it is likely they will be siblings; the parent will be the CA. If a significant part of a chromosome is shared, it is likely the sharing pair will be first cousins, with a grandparent as the CA. The further removed in ancestry one is from the genome being matched, the smaller the segment that will be shared.

 In segmentology used for unknown CA determinations, one usually is looking at segment lengths between 25 and 125 cM, or 0.4% to 2% of shared DNA.
+Shared segments larger than that will likely have readily apparent ancestral sources.
+Smaller segments refer to more distant ancestors for which a paper tree is unlikely to be available linking the ancestor to the current generation.
 The ancestral relations corresponding to these lengths are:

 - 1.6% shared DNA or 110 cM – second cousins once removed, half second cousins, first cousin three times removed, half first cousin twice removed